carolina-abe/who-is-that-pokemon/pokedex/README.md

 # Who is that Pokemon?

-This game was developed with the intention of studying and applying the React and SASS technology.
+This game was developed with the intention of studying and applying the React and SASS technologies.

 # How to play
 To play it just guess the Pokemon through the shadow.
 Each Pokemon will have its field to add the name through a keyboard that defines the correct and wrong letters.